Dhruv-m-Shah/algorithmic-trading-competition/README.md

-# algorithmic-trading-competition
+# Bonanza
-A competition where users can write their own scripts and compete with others in algorithmic trading.
+Buy and sell stocks with algorithms in a sandboxed environment simulated with real market data.

 Visit site here: https://bonanza-app.herokuapp.com/